pavkids84-dev/cloud-infrastructure-labs/README.md

 Cloud Security
 ```

-The objective is to develop the ability to understand, operate, troubleshoot, automate, and secure infrastructure rather than only memorize individual tools.
+The objective is to develop the ability to understand, operate, troubleshoot, automate, and secure infrastructure across each layer.

 ---

 # What This Repository Demonstrates

-This repository documents progression from basic operating-system knowledge toward infrastructure-level reasoning.
+This repository documents progression from operating-system fundamentals toward distributed cloud infrastructure reasoning.

 ```text
 Theory